 Sharpening is one of the essential skills for woodturning.
 Most turners use a grinder to sharpen tools, but each type of tool needs a different grinding angle.
 For example, a skew chisel will usually have a more acute angle at its edge than a roughing gouge, which in turn will have a keener edge than a scraper.

-Each of these tools can be ground while flat on either the grinder’s own tool rest or a separate platform rest, which just has to be set to the relevant angle.
+Each of these tools (though not bowl and spindle gouges) can be ground while flat on either the grinder’s own tool rest or a separate platform rest, which just has to be set to the correct angle.
 One way to do this is to blacken the existing tool bevel with a marker pen then adjust the platform until the bevel comes into full contact with the wheel, which is inched round by hand so that the ink removed will show the accuracy of contact.
-Many people just match the bevel to the wheel by eye, looking from the side.
-But in either case, if there is any error, it will be repeated and possibly amplified next time the tool is ground.
+Or you can just match the bevel to the wheel by eye, looking from the side.
+But in either case, any error can be cumulative.
+It will be repeated and possibly amplified next time the tool is ground.
 This can lead to a gradual change in the bevel angle.

 To use the jig, loosen the platform, place the two screw heads in contact with the stationary wheel rim, bring the platform into contact with the bottom of the jig and tighten up again.
 Every time you sharpen the same tool, or another of the same blade thickness, the angle will be just the same, making for quick results and saving tool life.